sonyxperiadev/lumber-mill/README.md

     -e user=username -e passwd=somepasswd

 The code for indexing a single file looks like this, complete code is available under lumbermill-simple-samples.

-Templates are used to read values from System.getenv, System.getProperty or JsonEvent fields.
-If a value does not exist, it is possible to supply an optional default value.

-    'My name is {user || johan}' // try to find env user and if not found it will use default value johan

 ```groovy
 file.readFileAsLines (